-Winter weather can bring snow, frost and ice.
+Winter weather can bring snow, frost, and ice.
 Does it also bring health risks?

-Yes, according to the Office for National Statistics (ONS).
-More people die in the winter than at any other time of year.
+Yes, it does.
+According to the Office for National Statistics (ONS), more people die in winter than at any other time of year.

 But it’s not just extremely cold weather that’s the problem.
 It seems that moderately cold weather is responsible for more winter deaths than a spell of very cold weather.